FREQUENTLY ASKED QUESTIONS

 What does it cost?

-Our fees are:-
+Our charges are:-*

-An annual membership subscription of £6 due in September
+An annual membership subscription of £6 due in September - the only compulsory payment

-Rehearsal fees are £6 per night or
+Advisory rehearsal contributions are £6 per night or

 ten weeks for £45 (payable in advance) or